affans/yorkuthesis/README.md

 ```
 - **BibTex**: This is the old engine.
 It uses the commands `\bibliography` and `\bibliographystyle`.
 Do not use `\bibliography` or `\bibliographystyle` as they belong to BibTeX.

-When building the document, the chain of commands to properly compile should be: pdflatex -> biber -> pdflatex -> pdflatex.
-That is, run pdflatex first, run biber next, and run pdflatex again.
-Again, make sure that it is using biber.exe in that middle step (look at the status bar/log of your program). **The default chain of commands in many software is pdflatex -> bibtex -> pdflatex** which will NOT work!
+When building the document, the chain of commands to properly compile should be: `pdflatex -> biber -> pdflatex -> pdflatex`.
+That is, run `pdflatex` first, run `biber` next, and run `pdflatex again`.
+Again, make sure that it is using `biber` in that middle step (look at the status bar/log of your program). **The default chain of commands in many software is `pdflatex -> bibtex -> pdflatex`** which will NOT work!

 If your software is using `bibtex` instead of `biber`, you'll have to change the setting.
 This step is different based on the software you are using.
 In general, look for "build" options (for texmaker, see image below)